Victor Kraft (photographer): Career

 Victor Kraft contributed photographs to prominent publications such as Life Magazine, Harper's Bazaar, Junior Bazaar, The New York Times, Look and the French art journal L'Oeil.

-His portraits include, in addition to Aaron Copland, composers and performers of the American music scene, including Leonard Bernstein, Paul Bowles, Edwin Denby, Lukas Foss, Erik Johns, William Kapell, Dmitri Mitropoulos, and Robert Shaw.
+His portraits include, in addition to Aaron Copland, composers and performers of the American music scene, including Leonard Bernstein, Paul Bowles, Edwin Denby, Lukas Foss, Erik Johns, William Kapell, Dimitri Mitropoulos, and Robert Shaw.

 He also documented the Tanglewood Music Festival in the 1940s.

 During World War II, he studied under Margaret Bourke-White and managed a concert tour for Prince George Chavchavadze.
 From 1945 to 1947, he worked for Harper's Bazaar, but he did not like it and was fired.

 Throughout his career as a photographer, Kraft was also paid by Copland to be his secretary and chauffeur, and they lived together at Bernardsville, Ridgefield, Sneden's Landing, Ossining and Cortlandt Manor.
 They also traveled to Bemidji, Hollywood, Mexico and Cuba.

-A handsome man, with dark brown hair and blue-gray eyes, Kraft posed for Cecil Beaton and Carl Van Vechten.
+A handsome man, with dark brown hair and blue-gray eyes, Kraft posed for George Platt Lynes, Cecil Beaton and Carl Van Vechten.